Broad-billed hummingbird: Description

-The broad-billed hummingbird is a small-sized hummingbird at about 8–10 cm long.
+The broad-billed hummingbird is a small hummingbird about 8–10 cm long.
 It weighs only 3–4 grams, with the male weighing slightly more than the female.
-The wingspan of the hummingbird is about 13 cm.
+The wingspan of this hummingbird is about 13 cm.
 It has a long, bright reddish coloured bill that has a black tip.
-The birds are metallic green dorsally with more dull colouring on the crown and forehead.
-The hummingbird is sexually dimorphic, with the adults appearance varying significantly.
+The birds are metallic green dorsally with dull colouring on the crown and forehead.
+The hummingbird is sexually dimorphic, with male and female adults appearing significantly different.

-The male is dark green with white undertail-coverts and a blue throat.
-The adult males tail is blackish-blue and broad.
+The male is dark green with white undertail-coverts and a blue throat or gorget.
+The adult male's tail is blackish-blue and broad.
 The flight feathers are brownish-gray.
 The adult female has a pale belly and has a white eyestripe behind her eye.
 Her tail feathers are white-tipped.
 The bill of the male is shorter but brighter red.
 As for size, both the juvenile and adult males have larger wings and tails than the female.

 The colouring of the juveniles tends to resemble the adult female.
 With time, the bill of the juvenile males will redden, and iridescent feathers will appear on its throat.
 Unlike the females, the juvenile males do not have a white-tipped tail.

 The hatchings have a brown body and orange downy feathers and an orange bill.
 Not much is known about hatchlings, but in captivity, the juvenile birds have been seen to have adult plumage within 6–8 months.

 Vocalizations

 The C. latirostris chatter is done by both the male and the female.
-Like the note of a Ruby-crowned Kinglet (Regulus calendula) the chatter sounds like a rapid chi-dit.
+Like the note of a Ruby-crowned Kinglet (Regulus calendula), the chatter sounds like a rapid chi-dit.
 This noise can be done while perching or in flight.
 The males display call is a whining zing - but little is known about its song.

 Distribution and habitat

 In the United States, C. l. latirostris lives along streamsides and oak woodlands.
 It prefers areas with streamside groves and dense vegetation, as well as open oak woodlands in lower canyons.
 It favours living in areas with Arizona sycamore (Platanus wrightii), Fremont cottonwoods (Populus fremontii), and mesquite.

 In Mexico, specimens have been collected at nearly every elevation above sea level, even from 1494 to 3048 meters high.
 Along the Pacific coast, the broad-billed hummingbird is known to be a common resident of arid thorn forests, tropical deciduous forests and riparian gallery forests.

 During breeding season, the broad-billed hummingbird is common in desert canyons and low mountain oak woodlands.
 It's found in the Southwest United States through to central Mexico.
-It has been noted breeding in southeast Arizona, southwest New Mexico and rarely in southwest Texas.
+It has been noted breeding in southeast Arizona, southwest New Mexico, and rarely in southwest Texas.
 There have also been rare sightings across the continent, including in Arkansas.
 In the state of Sonora, Mexico, it is the most common hummingbird.